edgedock/dcmartin/setup/README.md

 % git clone https://github.com/dcmartin/open-horizon
 % cd open-horizon/setup
 ```
-Copy and edit the configuration `template.json` using the `mkconfig.sh` script:
+Run the `mkconfig.sh` script to customize configuration for local environment; by _default_ **`horizon.json`** file will be created from the `template.json` file.  **CUSTOM**: Copy the template, e.g. `cp template.json test-config-1.json`, and provide file name as argument to all scripts.

 ```
 % ./mkconfig
 ```

-Check the configuration using the `chkconfig.sh` script
+Check the configuration using the `chkconfig.sh` script; if `horizon.json` exists, it will be used; alternative may be specified.
 ```
-% ./chkconfig horizon.json
+% ./chkconfig
 ```
 ***Flash SD card*** (e.g. try `http://etcher.io`) with appropriate LINUX distribution (e.g. [Raspbian Stretch Lite][rsl-download]).